css-raku/HTML-Canvas-raku/README.md

 ### Font System Loading

-Local fonts and fonts without matching `@font-face` font descriptors are resolved using fontconfig's fc-match utility.
-For example:
+Local fonts and fonts without matching `@font-face` font descriptors are resolved using FontConfig.

-    % fc-match 'arial;weight=bold'
-    DejaVuSans.ttf: "DejaVu Sans" "Book"

-If fc-match is unable to find a font.
-HTML::Canvas currently falls back to using a mono-spaced font (FreeMono).
+If FontConfig fails to find a matching font, HTML::Canvas falls back to using a mono-spaced font (FreeMono).

-The font may need to be installed on your system and/or fontconfig may need additional configuration to ensure it finds the correct font.

 ## Methods